Tuesday 19 November 2024: Thematic papers 8 - Delicate topics (Hall)

 How do Ethnological Museums in Thrace manage multiple cultural identities, sensitive memories and oral histories associated with their collections in terms of museum education?
 Can museum educators process traumatic post-memories to encourage new glances on the past within the framework of the present multicultural landscape of Thrace?
 How could museums talk to teenagers about sensitive memories and make the traumatic past experienced by their ancestors' matter for them?
 Is it possible for post-memories to be depicted in a multimodel museum text?

-As a case study, we attempt to interpret various untold and unseen aspects of local history, post-memories, traumas, narratives and cultural identity of the descendants of the exchanged populations of the Treaty of Lausanne through an innovative museum educational programme combining the collaboration/interaction of teenagers with their grandparents, by using multiliteracies to encourrage the creative production of multimodel texts within a museum exhibition.
+As a case study, we attempt to interpret various untold and unseen aspects of local history, post-memories, traumas, narratives and cultural identity of the descendants of the refugee and exchanged populations of the beginning of the 20th century through an innovative museum educational programme combining the collaboration/interaction of teenagers with their grandparents, by using multiliteracies to encourrage the creative production of multimodel texts within a museum exhibition.

-The programme takes place in a Folk Museum based in the village of Xylagani Rhodope/Thrace, inhabited by Greek refugee populations from Northern and Eastern Thrace, who enacted a forced transfer in 1924 by the Treaty of Lausanne.
+The programme takes place in a Folk Museum based in the village of Xylagani Rhodope/Thrace, inhabited by Greek refugee populations from Northern and Eastern Thrace, who enacted a forced transfer after the Asia Minor Catastrophe.
 In 2024 the village completes 100 years of its material and intangible culture and the presented educational programme is part of the local memorial and cultural celebrations.

 The current ethnographic collection of the Xylagani museum consists of the refugees' personal belongings (mainly donations to the museum)- stronly connected with their personal traumatic experience by their forced transfer from their homeland.
 These objects receive by their descendants in the context of the commemorative educational programme alternative and new (post) memories, interpretation, symbolism, emotions and narrations, revealing the various and complex aspects of exhibits strongly connected to sensitive memories and matters.